Chess: Origins

 Xiangqi is the form of chess best known in China.
 The eastern migration of chess, into China and Southeast Asia, has even less documentation than its migration west, making it largely conjectured.
 The word xiàngqí (象棋) was used in China to refer to a game from 569 A.D. at the latest, but it has not been proven that this game was directly related to chess.

 The first reference to Chinese chess appears in a book entitled Xuánguaì Lù (玄怪錄; "Record of the Mysterious and Strange"), dating to about 800.
 A minority view holds that Western chess arose from xiàngqí or one of its predecessors.
 Chess historians Jean-Louis Cazaux and Rick Knowlton contend that xiangqi's intrinsic characteristics make it easier to construct an evolutionary path from China to India/Persia than the opposite direction.

 The oldest archaeological chess artifacts – ivory pieces – were excavated in ancient Afrasiab, today's Samarkand, in Uzbekistan, Central Asia, and date to about 760, with some of them possibly being older.
 Remarkably, almost all findings of the oldest pieces come from along the Silk Road, from the former regions of the Tarim Basin (today's Xinjiang in China), Transoxiana, Sogdiana, Bactria, Gandhara, to Iran on one end and to India through Kashmir on the other.

-These are some of the seven Early Islamic ivory chess pieces excavated in Samarkand in 1977.
-They date to the 700s and are among the oldest in the world.
+Some of the seven Early Islamic chess pieces excavated in Samarkand in 1977, dating to the 700s and among the oldest in the world.
 The ivory came from India.

 The game reached Western Europe and Russia via at least three routes, the earliest being in the ninth century.
 By the year 1000, it had spread throughout both the Muslim Iberia and Latin Europe.
 A Latin poem called Versus de scachis ("Verses on Chess") dated to the late 10th century, has been preserved at Einsiedeln Abbey in Switzerland.

 1200–1700: Origins of the modern game

+The Game of Chess (1555) by Sofonisba Anguissola, depicting her sisters Lucia (left), Minerva (right), and Europa (middle) playing chess.
+The older woman is their maidservant.

 The game of chess was then played and known in all European countries.
 A famous 13th-century Spanish manuscript covering chess, backgammon, and dice is known as the Libro de los juegos, which is the earliest European treatise on chess as well as being the oldest document on European tables games.
 The rules were fundamentally similar to those of the Arabic shatranj.
 The differences were mostly in the use of a checkered board instead of a plain monochrome board used by Arabs and the habit of allowing some or all pawns to make an initial double step.
 In some regions, the queen, which had replaced the wazir, or the king could also make an initial two-square leap under some conditions.